 Publishing Perspectives – October 2017 – Blockchain and Potential Implications for International Book Publishing

 “The technology that powers Bitcoin has the potential to transform many other industries.
+Learning how to buy bitcoin is becoming commonplace online but the technology is being increasingly investigated in other fields outside of cryptocurrencies.
 In publishing, it could impact sales, rights, contracts, and more.”

 IPR – October 2017 – What is Blockchain and will it impact the publishing community?

 This article presents an overview of blockchain technology and its potential.